London True Wage: Real Pay After Commute and Work Costs

 London True Wage: why a higher salary can still feel surprisingly thin

 London is the clearest example of the gap between salary and true pay.
-The latest PAYE RTI release puts median monthly pay for London at £3,031, comfortably above the UK benchmark.
-But the city also has the most obvious exposure to commuting time, transport spend and office-linked everyday costs.
+The latest PAYE RTI release puts median monthly pay for London at £3,031, comfortably above the UK median.
+But the city also has the most acute exposure to commuting time, transport spend and office-linked everyday costs — and the combination matters more than either figure in isolation.

 Calculate London True Wage Salary after commuting Salary after rent